 Qualifications for Age Groups

 Participating students will be from grades K-3 and 4-6.
-Eligible students for grades 1-3 will have completed Kindergarten and are going into 1st grade or are going into 3rd grade, or have completed the 3rd grade.
-Eligible students for grades 4-6 will have completed 3rd grade and going into 4th grade, or are going into or have completed the 6th grade.
+Eligible students for grades K-3 will have completed kindergarten and be entering the first grade or going into the third grade, or have completed the third grade.
+Eligible students for grades 4-6 will have completed the third grade and be entering the fourth grade, or going into or have completed the sixth grade.